knipknap/better-tool-library/docs/feeds-and-speeds.md

 ## Instructions

+### One time set-up: Creating a machine

+Before using the Feeds & Speeds calculator, you have to let BTL know your machine parameters.
+This is done as follows:

+- Open BTL by clicking the icon in the task bar.
+- If not done already, create your tool bit first (File -> Create Tool)
+- Once the tool is created, open the tool editor by double-clicking on the tool in the BTL main window.
+- Switch to the "Feeds & Speeds" tab.
+- At the top, press "+" to create your machine.

+Note about machine parameters: The torque is important and has a big impact on the calculator.
+If in doubt, aim low.
+For reference, my 2.2 kW China spindle provides realistic results at around 4 Nm max torque.

+### Running the calculator

 - First, make sure your tool is all set up and all parameters are correct.
 The tool material is especially important (HSS, Carbide).